-C. Comparison with the original Convex-MPC
+C. Comparison With the Original Convex-MPC

 Compared to the original Convex-MPC [1], our formulation added the ability to directly track centroidal momentum quantities.
-This offers a tighter integration with our offline trajectory generation, and fully utilizes the generated reference linear and angular momentum trajectories to faithfully execute momentum-rich motions, such as twisting jump and zero-gravity body reorientation (see Sec.
-V).
+This offers a tighter integration with our offline trajectory generation, and fully utilizes the generated reference linear and angular momentum trajectories to faithfully execute momentum-rich motions, such as twisting jump and zero-gravity body reorientation (see Section V).
 Unlike the original convex-MPC controller [1], where cost heuristics must be designed to generate such motions [3], our controller allows momentum to be designed as part of the desired reference trajectory, and directly tracked online.
 In addition, leveraging CMMs in the system dynamics naturally allows the inclusion of joint variables as decision variables, thus eliminating the need for any additional kinematics optimizations commonly found in such control hierarchies [2], [6].
 Another benefit when compared to the original is that our formulation does not assume zero roll direction rotation of the robot.
 On the downside, the ability to track momentum and joint trajectories directly increases the QP problem size, and our formulation is indeed slower to compute compared to the original, for the same length prediction horizon.
-However, by trading off between update frequency and prediction horizon, we still managed to achieve satisfactory tracking performance on real hardware (see Sec.
-V-B).
+Direct comparison against the original MPC is provided in Section V-B for a 180° twisting jump maneuver.

-The main assumption in our formulation is that the robot must follow the reference trajectory generated by offline planning for the approximation in Eq.
-(9) to hold true.
-This assumption is reasonable because when the robot deviates from the offline reference, our MPC controller will generate new contact forces and joint accelerations, at a fast rate (see Sec.
-V-B), to bring the robot state back to the reference.
+The crucial assumption in our formulation is that the robot must follow the reference trajectory generated by offline planning for the approximation in (9) to hold true.
+This assumption is reasonable because when the robot deviates from the offline reference, our MPC controller will generate new contact forces and joint accelerations, at a fast rate (see Section V-B), to bring the robot state back to the reference.